PTsolvers/gpu-workshop-JuliaCon23/README.md

 👉 Run the [geothermal_2D_ps.jl](scripts/geothermal_2D_ps.jl) script and check execution speed on CPU and GPU (if available).
 Have a look at the [s_geothermal_2D_ps.jl](scripts_solutions/s_geothermal_2D_ps.jl) script if you are blocked or need hints.

-> :bulb: Have a look at SCALES TODO workshop repo if you are interested in the intermediate steps going from array to kernel programming on both CPU and GPU.
+> :bulb: Have a look at [SCALES workshop repo](https://github.com/PTsolvers/Julia-HPC-Scales) if you are interested in the intermediate steps going from array to kernel programming on both CPU and GPU.

 ## The optimisation problem
 In the first part of this workshop, we have learned how to compute the fluid pressure and fluxes in the computational domain with a given permeability distribution.
 In many practical applications the properties of the subsurface, such as the permeability, are unknown or poorly constrained, and the direct measurements are very sparse as they would require extracting the rock samples and performing laboratory experiments.
 In many cases, the _outputs_ of the simulation, i.e. the pressure and the fluxes, can be measured in the field at much higher spatial and temporal resolution.
 Therefore, it is useful to be able to determine such a distribution of the properties of the subsurface, that the modelled pressures and fluxes match the observations as close as possible.
 The task of finding this distribution is referred to as _the inverse modelling_.
 In this session, we will design and implement the inverse model for determining the permeability field, using the features of Julia, such as GPU programming, automatic differentiation, and numerical optimization packages.